Getting Started

 Repeated failure indication

 If the sender cannot be fixed it is better to use a pipeline behavior to repair the messages at the receiver endpoint before they are passed to the handler.
-This sample shows this scenario.
+This sample demonstrates this scenario.

 Last modified